benzine12/Python_taskManager/to_do_list.md

                 # to-do :

                 # done :
-18. implement the ipdaress checking to teh database and the flask save the endpoint module( from there https://github.com/benzine12/flask_jwt_login_registration/blob/main/models.py)
+18. implement the ipdaress checking to the database and the flask save the endpoint module( from there https://github.com/benzine12/flask_jwt_login_registration/blob/main/models.py)
 19. change the database to mySQL( use docker)
 20. create docker compose with :
                             # Backend
                             # Frontend
                             # mySQL
+21. change auth decorators to middleware

 # done: